Notre Dame Fieldhouse: Marker

-Marker Acquisition
+Marker acquisition

 The monument was created when the Fieldhouse was torn down in 1983.
 The Southwest corner of the Fieldhouse was carefully preserved for this purpose while the building was being destroyed.
-Many of the other bricks that made up the rest of the fieldhouse were sold upon removal by the University.
+Many of the other bricks that made up the rest of the fieldhouse were sold upon removal by the university.

 Condition

 The old bricks are in frail shape and students at the university have carved initials and small phrases into the brick.
-The University of Notre Dame has tried to combat vandalism of the marker but ultimately can’t protect it at all times.
+The University of Notre Dame has tried to combat vandalism of the marker but ultimately cannot protect it at all times.
 The university also does not want to replace the bricks themselves as that would ruin the purpose the marker serves.